45 Most Common Types of Spiders in Florida

 White-banded Fishing spiders are widespread and fairly common throughout the United States but are more abundant in the Midwest.
 They typically rest during daylight hours on blades of grass or low vegetation.

-In this position, they resemble their chief prey–beetles, which also rest with their abdomens sticking up.
+In this position, they resemble their chief prey–beetles, which rest with their abdomens sticking up.
 To catch beetles for food, fishing spiders hold on to nearby vegetation with one set of legs.
-Then they wait for an unsuspecting beetle to pass by.
+Then, they wait for an unsuspecting beetle to pass by.

 24. Southern House Spider

-Although a largely harmless and common spider, the Southern House Spider can still inflict a painful bite if it feels threatened.
+Although a harmless and common spider, the Southern House Spider can still inflict a painful bite if threatened.

-For example, they will often crawl into toys left lying on the floor, furniture, or other spaces where kids may be playing or exploring.
+For example, they will often crawl into toys on the floor, furniture, or other spaces where kids play or explore.

 Aside from causing pain and localized swelling, most bites will cause only minor health concerns.
 This is so unless the person has an extreme allergic reaction to spider venom.

-However, to avoid attracting them indoors, ensure your house is free from any openings or cracks.
-Any openings that may offer entry points to bugs like mice, cockroaches, and other pests which attract spiders.
+However, ensure your house is free from any openings or cracks to avoid attracting them indoors.
+Any openings that may offer entry points to bugs like mice, cockroaches, and other pests that attract spiders.
 This is because they provide food sources for these dangerous pests.

 25. Arabesque Orbweaver